jerryli1981/CNN_Sentence_Classification/README.md

 ---Usage---

 1. Follow the command in https://github.com/stanfordnlp/treelstm.git to get Stanford Parser, Stanford POS Tagger.
-2. Run preprocess.sh.
-Note that you should set your own glove path in this script.
+2. Before run preprocess.py, you should set your own glove path and stanford parser lib path in this script.
-3. Run run.sh
+3. python preprocess.py
+4. ./run.sh

 Btw, it is very easy to run the code on GPU, just follow the instructions in Theano website.